Most of the items in

 - To see what files are syncing to your Windows PC, use

-syncing and can change the folders that are syncing, stop
+syncing and you can change the locations and folders that

-- If you used OneDrive for Business prior
+- If you used the Microsoft sync client prior to July

 still be using the old name 'Board of